Maximum Likelihood Reinforcement Learning

 $\nabla_\theta J_{\mathrm{ML}}(x) = \sum_{k=1}^{\infty}\frac{1}{k}\,\nabla_\theta \mathrm{pass@}k(x)$

-Reinforcement learning is a first-order approximation of maximum likelihood.
+Reinforcement learning optimizes a first-order approximation of the maximum likelihood objective.

 MaxRL Objective Function